tungtose/sickle_ui/README.md

 ## Utilities

-There are a number of utilities that form the foundation of `sickle_ui` widgets and can be resused for new widgets just as well.
+There are a number of utilities that form the foundation of `sickle_ui` widgets and can be reused for new widgets just as well.